stellalph/README-GENERATOR/README.md

 When the application starts, answer each prompt or leave blank and when all the questions are answered, a file named README will be generated within the local folder.

 ## Contributing
 To contribute to this application, create a pull request.
-The steps taken to achieve this:-

-  * Fork the repo
-  * Create a feature branch
-  * Commit your new feature
-  * Push your branch (git push)
-  * Create a new pull request

 Following a code review, your feature will be merged.

 ## Tests
 Continous testing to ensure that all the criteria for the project has been met.